 The sampling tube is located across the return air opening on the unit basepan.
 See Fig. 41.
 The holes in the sampling tube face downward, into the return air stream.
 The sampling tube is connected through tubing to the return air sensor that is mounted on a bracket high on the partition between return filter and controller location.
-The sensor is shipped in a flat-mounting location.
-Installation requires that this sensor be relocated to its operating location and the tubing to the sampling tube be connected.
-See installation steps.

-Fig. 41 - Typical Return Air Smoke Detector Location
+Fig. 41 - Return Air Smoke Detector Operating Position